andijcr/portland-tools/README.md

 installs a windows service that uses host_log_receiver.py and host_logDir_watcher.py to receive log data from the virtual machines, and to save a copy of vmware log file

-configuration is contained in a file named `masterconfig.py`, that has to be added in the forlder using this codeblock as template:
+configuration is contained in a file named `masterconfig.py` that has to be added in the folder using this codeblock as template:

 ```python
 """ parameters to pass to host_logDir_watcher """